What is comprehensive manuscript editing from a memoir editor?

 I will remain available to help as you move your manuscript toward a publishable piece of writing.

-How do I begin manuscript editing with you?
+How do I begin work with you?

 To begin, send an email with information about your project and whatever questions you may have.
 Click here to contact me.